pawelos231/Minimalistic_Backend_Framework/README.md

 app.post(POST_STATS, sendStatsData);
 ```

-server can also serve images and basic static files (the default value for path to look for static files is public), images can be resized and compressed, which happens on multiple threads
+server can also serve images and basic static files (the default value for path to look for static files is public), images can be resized and compressed, which happens on multiple threads,

 ## About game

 Due to the fact that this framework was mainly created for one of my games, it probably will be extracted to different repository in the future

+## Why ?

+I wanted to implement my own framework to give myself better insight of more advanced and "hidden" usages of node.
+Because this projects was created mainly for learning purposes, it can and likely will change over the time.